• Menu

 The Beppu Hot Springs has been considered a site of healing and tourism since the 8th century.
 Legend says that the gods Sukunabikona and Ōkuninushi were visiting a nearby prefecture when Sukunabikona was struck with illness. Ōkuninushi forged a pipe from the deep sea to Beppu to allow Sukunabikona to soak in therapeutic waters, eventually healing him.

 Later, during the Kamakura Period, Beppu became a site for samurai hurt fighting the Mongolian Army to come to soak and heal.
-Eventually, as the site gained more renowned, there was a drilling boom to find more hot springs in the area.
+Eventually, as the site gained more renown, there was a drilling boom to find more hot springs in the area.

 The Eight Hot Springs of Beppu

 Each of the eight onsens located in Beppu has its own unique characteristics making every site worth the visit.
-For those with limited time, this city is a great choice for hoping from one hot spring to the next.
+For those with limited time, this city is a great choice for hopping from one hot spring to the next.

 Beppu